 This directive was the initial motivation for undertaking this rule making and under the directed timeline.
 On July 10, 2013, a three judge panel of the 9th Circuit Court of Appeals heard an appeal of the District Court decision.
 On October 17, 2013, the court ruled the plaintiffs do not have standing to bring a citizen suit under the Clean Air Act to force state and local air agencies to regulate greenhouse gas.
-At the time of this publication, the 2011 court case is still in the appeal process and pending resolution.
-At this time, Ecology is proceeding with rule making per the original schedule unless alternate instruction is received.
+On February 12, 2014, the District Court's order was vacated with the mandate issued dismissing the case for lack of standing.
+Ecology has chosen to finish the rule under existing agency regulatory authority.

-The Order on Remedies was originally part of the baseline, but was not separable from the proposed rule in analysis.
-Similarly, the authorizing statute governing RACT is the legal direction governing the rule making, but is not separable from the proposed rule in analysis.
+The Order on Remedies was originally part of the baseline, but was not separable from the adopted rule in analysis.
+Similarly, the authorizing statute governing RACT is the legal direction governing the rule making, but is not separable from the adopted rule in analysis.
 This concept is discussed further in section 2.3, below.